German for studying

 Thursday, 13:00-14:30

 This course leads from level A2 to level A2+.
-You need German language skills at level A2 for this course or you pass the placement test in the first course unit.
+You need to prove German language skills of A2 level to be admitted to this course, or you must pass the placement test in the first course unit.
 This course takes place twice a week.
-There is a compulsory attendance of 80%.
+The minimum attendance requirement is 80%. -

-• German as a Foreign Language Level B1+ (Elke Renner)
+German as a Foreign Language Level B1+ (Florian Bauer)

 Tuesday, 9:00-10:30 a.m.